tmoens/zfm-documentation/zf-usage-docs/docs/terms-and-conditions/terms-and-conditions.md

 ### Our intellectual property

-Excluding content provided by end users, we are the owner or the licensee of all intellectual property rights in our Services, including all source code, databases, functionality, software, website designs, text, and graphics in the Services, (collectively, the "Content").
+Excluding content provided by You, we are the owner or the licensee of all intellectual property rights in our Services, including all source code, databases, functionality, software, website designs, text, and graphics in the Services, (collectively, the "System").

-The Content are provided in or through the Services "AS IS" for your internal research purpose only.
+The System is provided in or through the Services "AS IS" for your internal purpose only.

 ### Your use of our Services

-Subject to your compliance with these Legal Terms, including the "PROHIBITED ACTIVITIES" section below, we grant you a non-exclusive, non-transferable, revocable license to: access the Services;
-store data using the Services;
-and download or print a copy of any portion of the Content to which you have properly gained access solely for your internal research purpose.
+Subject to your compliance with these Legal Terms, including the "PROHIBITED ACTIVITIES" section below, we grant You a non-exclusive, non-transferable, revocable license to: access the Services, store data using the Services, and download or print a copy of any portion of the System to which You have properly gained access solely for Your internal purpose.

-Except as set out in this section or elsewhere in our Legal Terms, no part of the Services and no Content may be copied, reproduced, aggregated, republished, uploaded, posted, publicly displayed, encoded, translated, transmitted, distributed, sold, licensed, or otherwise exploited for any commercial purpose whatsoever, without our express prior written permission.
+Except as set out in this section or elsewhere in our Legal Terms, no part of the Services and no part of the System may be copied, reproduced, aggregated, republished, uploaded, posted, publicly displayed, encoded, translated, transmitted, distributed, sold, licensed, or otherwise exploited for any commercial purpose whatsoever, without our express prior written permission.

-If you wish to make any use of the Services or Content, other than as set out in this section or elsewhere in our Legal Terms, please address your request to: zebrafishfacilitymanager@gmail.com.
-If we grant you the permission to post, reproduce, or publicly display any part of our Services or Content, you must identify us as the owners or licensors of the Services or Content and ensure that any copyright or proprietary notice appears or is visible on posting, reproducing, or displaying our Content.
+If you wish to make any use of the Services or System, other than as set out in this section or elsewhere in our Legal Terms, please address Your request to: zebrafishfacilitymanager@gmail.com.
+If we grant You the permission to post, reproduce, or publicly display any part of our Services or System, You must identify us as the owners or licensors of the Services or System and ensure that any copyright or proprietary notice appears or is visible on posting, reproducing, or displaying our System.

-We reserve all rights not expressly granted to you in and to the Services and Content.
+We reserve all rights not expressly granted to You in and to the Services and System.

-Any breach of these Intellectual Property Rights will constitute a material breach of our Legal Terms and your right to use our Services will terminate immediately.
+Any breach of these Intellectual Property Rights will constitute a material breach of our Legal Terms and Your right to use our Services will terminate immediately.

+By using the Services, You grant us royalty-free, fully-paid, worldwide right, and license to our use of your name, and Entity name, as applicable, and any of the trademarks, service marks, trade names, logos, and personal and commercial images you provide.

 ### Your submissions and contributions

-Please review this section and the "PROHIBITED ACTIVITIES" section carefully prior to using our Services to understand the (a) rights you give us and (b) obligations you have when you post or upload any content through the Services.
+Please review this section and the "PROHIBITED ACTIVITIES" section carefully prior to using our Services to understand the (a) rights you give us and (b) obligations you have when store any Contributions through the Services.

-Submissions: By directly sending us any question, comment, suggestion, idea, feedback, or other information about the Services ("Submissions"), you agree to assign to us all intellectual property rights in such Submission.
-You agree that we shall own this Submission and be entitled to its unrestricted use and dissemination for any lawful purpose, commercial or otherwise, without acknowledgment or compensation to you.
+Submissions: By directly sending us any question, comment, suggestion, idea, feedback, or other information about the Services ("Submissions"), You agree to assign to us all intellectual property rights in such Submission.
+You agree that we shall own this Submission and be entitled to its unrestricted use and dissemination for any lawful purpose, commercial or otherwise, without acknowledgment or compensation to You.

-Contributions: The Services permit you to contribute data about zebrafish stocks (genetics, lineage, etc.) for storage in a database ("Contributions").
-Your Contributions are viewable and editable by other users who have been granted access by your organization.
+Contributions: The Services permit you to contribute data about zebrafish stocks (genetics, lineage, etc.) for storage in a database.
+Your Contributions are viewable and editable by other End Users who have been granted access by You.

-XX Your Contributions remain the property of your institution.
+XXX I do not need this next paragraph unless it covers me for being hacked or accidentally releasing a customer's data.
+After all, the data a university stores may well contain their intellectual property and I should keep it safe.
+XXX

-XX When you post Contributions, you grant us a license (including use of your name, trademarks, and logos): By posting any Contributions, you grant us an unrestricted, unlimited, irrevocable, perpetual, non-exclusive, transferable, royalty-free, fully-paid, worldwide right, and license to: use, copy, reproduce, distribute, sell, resell, publish, broadcast, retitle, store, publicly perform, publicly display, reformat, translate, excerpt (in whole or in part), and exploit your Contributions (including, without limitation, your image, name, and voice) for any purpose, commercial, advertising, or otherwise, to prepare derivative works of, or incorporate into other works, your Contributions, and to sublicense the licenses granted in this section.
+When You make Contributions, You grant us an unrestricted, unlimited, irrevocable, perpetual, non-exclusive, transferable, royalty-free, fully-paid, worldwide right, and license to: use, copy, reproduce, distribute, store, reformat, excerpt (in whole or in part), your Contributions for any purpose, commercial, advertising or otherwise, your Contributions.
 Our use and distribution may occur in any media formats and through any media channels.

-XX This license includes our use of your name, company name, and franchise name, as applicable, and any of the trademarks, service marks, trade names, logos, and personal and commercial images you provide.
+This license includes our use of your name, and Entity name, as applicable, and any of the trademarks, service marks, trade names, logos, and personal and commercial images you provide.

-You are responsible for what you post or upload: By sending us Submissions and/or posting Contributions through any part of the Services or making Contributions accessible through the Services by linking your account through the Services to any of your social networking accounts, you: confirm that you have read and agree with our "PROHIBITED ACTIVITIES" and will not post, send, publish, upload, or transmit through the Services any Submission nor post any Contribution that is illegal, harassing, hateful, harmful, defamatory, obscene, bullying, abusive, discriminatory, threatening to any person or group, sexually explicit, false,
+You are responsible for what You or your End Users post or upload: By sending us Submissions and/or posting Contributions through any part of the Services, you: confirm that you have read and agree with our "PROHIBITED ACTIVITIES" and will not post, send, publish, upload, or transmit through the Services any Submission nor post any Contribution that is illegal, harassing, hateful, harmful, defamatory, obscene, bullying, abusive, discriminatory, threatening to any person or group, sexually explicit, false,